SaeedEzaty/RtlSetProcessIsCritical-Demo/README.md

 # RtlSetProcessIsCritical Demo

 ⚠️ WARNING
-This is an educational demo by a Red Teamer & Bug Hunter.
+This is an educational demo by a Red Teamer
 Do NOT run on a real system — VM only, may cause BSOD.

 ## About